How to see the 2020 Orionid meteor shower, active now and starting to light up the night sky

 The moon will set before peak morning viewing hours, so that' s another perk this year.
 Enjoy the show and as always, please share any great meteor shots you might capture with me on Twitter @EricCMack.

-Discuss: How to see the 2020 Orionid meteor shower, active now and nearing its peak
+Discuss: How to see the 2020 Orionid meteor shower, active now and peaking soon

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.